Giving up a baby for adoption comes with many emotions

 It is common for a mother to feel some or all of these emotions when she is giving a baby up for adoption.
 If you are feeling any or all of these things, please know that you are not wrong, weird, or different.

-Understand that the birth mother needs to experience and process her grief in order to work through it.
+Understand that you need to experience and process your emotions in order to work through them

-People often believe that, once the decision is made, it means that a birth mother is always at peace with her decision and ready to move forward with relief and joy, putting it all “behind her.”
+People often believe that, once the decision is made, a birth mother is always at peace with her decision.
+They wrongly believe that she’s ready to move forward with a clean slate, putting it all “behind her.”

 Rarely does a woman put her child “behind her,” though.
 A birth mother carries her child forever in her heart, along with some level of guilt, sadness, longing, questions, and wondering whether she truly made the right choice.
 She will never forget her child.
 Show her that you haven’t forgotten either.

-Help her find support from a therapist experienced with birth mothers, as well as other birth mothers who are going through the same thing.
-While family and friends are invaluable, those who are so very familiar with her situation can offer a special kind of comfort.
+If you are supporting a woman as she processes her grief, keep asking how she’s doing.
+Help her find support from a therapist experienced with birth mothers, as well as other birth mothers who are going through the same thing, if she wants.
+While support from family and friends are invaluable in getting through the grieving process, those who are familiar with her situation, or have been through it, can offer a special kind of comfort.